front-seat/cdp-summarize/README.md

 Summary output is JSON and follows a simple data structure primarily defined by the `@dataclass`es in `summarize/summaries.py`.

 Every item is summarized with both a short `headline` and a paragraph-link `detail`.
 The returned data structure contains summary roll-ups at every level.

-In addition, every item contains the summarized `text`, primarily for debugging/development purposes.

 See an [example summary output](./example-summary.json) for details.